77 West Wacker Drive: Design

 77 West Wacker is shown in context between the Leo Burnett Building and the partially constructed Waterview Tower.

-77 W. Wacker is one of the most prominent examples of postmodern architecture in the city of Chicago.
+77 West Wacker is one of the most prominent examples of postmodern architecture in the city of Chicago.

 The facade consists of glass surfaces framed in Portuguese white granite, with the dividers between the different floors linked by columns.
 The top floor is shaped like a Greek pediment.
 The ground floor houses a 18 m atrium in gray and white marble.
 To enhance its panoramic view over the city, the building's skin is predominantly glazed.

 The interior is similarly styled.
 The classical Greek style is repeated inside, with Thassos marble walls and a 40 ft (12 m) tall coffered ceiling made of white oak wood.

 A sculpture by Xavier Corberó called "Three Lawyers and A Judge" graces the building, as does Antoni Tàpies' artwork called "Big Eyelids".
 Bofill further contributed by creating a sculpture entitled "Twisted Columns" which appears to float above a reflecting pool.
-At night, 540 lamps light the building and its surroundings, along with a United sign that was added to the building in 2008.
+At night, 540 lamps light the building and its surroundings.

 Steve Baron, president of Prime Group Realty, said in 1990 that 77 West Wacker had "very compact floors with virtually no columns."
 Therefore, tenant companies would not pay for space that they would be unable to use.